cyberconnecthq/cyberconnect-docs-v2/versioned_docs/version-V2/how-to/build-content-app/middleware-for-post.md

 Middlewares enable dynamic rules for when an action is performed.
 Middlewares are essentially smart contracts that execute a piece of logic before that action is executed.
 In this section the action we are looking at is to [Collect a Post](/how-to/build-content-app/collect-a-post).

-Middleware for Post can be used for two different purposes:

-1. To set the rules on what should happen when a user collects a post (e.g. users should pay a specific ERC-20 token amount or set the number of times the post can be collected);
+Middleware for Post can be used to set the rules on what should happen when a user collects a post (e.g. users should pay a specific ERC-20 token amount and/or set the number of times the post can be collected with `CollectPaidMw` etc).
-2. To set the `tokenURI` of the Essence NFT that get minted and transferred to the collector's wallet address.

 ## GraphQL mutations

-If you haven't already set the `ApolloClient` please go [Apollo Client](/how-to/build-content-app/authentication#apollo-client) section to do so.

 By now this process should be really familiar.
 Set middleware for post follows the same two step process that requires two GraphQL mutations: `CreateSetEssenceDataTypedData` and `Relay`.